Track Record

 • 2004 - 2006 - Designed, pilot tested and implemented school-wide and grade-specific K to 7 and Middle School Physical Activity components.

-• 2004 - current - Implemented provincial roll-out and support of Physical Activity component to Grades K to 7 and Middle Schools.
+• 2004 - 2015 - Implemented provincial roll-out and support of Physical Activity component to Grades K to 7 and Middle Schools.

-• 2007 - current - Implemented the provincial roll-out and support of Healthy Eating component to Grades K to 7.
+• 2007 - 2015 - Implemented the provincial roll-out and support of Healthy Eating component for Grades K to 7.

-To view the initiative, see Action Schools!
+To view the initiative, visit Action Schools!
 BC

 On the Move